dapson2real/web/_pages/cv.md

 ### Publication

 See the [Publication tab](https://dapson2real.github.io/web/publications/) for the comprehensive list.
 You can also find my articles on either my [Google Scholar profile](https://scholar.google.ca/citations?user=2a5YwcYAAAAJ&hl=en) or [Mendeley profile](https://www.mendeley.com/profiles/adedapo-awolayo/).
-Below are the _presentations and posters_:
+Below are some of my _oral and poster presentations_:
+{: .small}
 <p style="text-decoration:underline;"><a href="/talkmap.html">See a map of all the places I've given a talk!</a></p>
 {: .small}

 | Presentations                                                            |